City of Pawtucket.

 The Purchasing Division's vendor listing is comprised of vendors who have previously provided the City with goods and services.
 Due to budgetary restrictions, staffing levels and time constraints, it is highly impractical to solicit quotations from each interested vendor in each product or service category, for each item.
 However, if a local vendor cannot supply a particular item or service, outside requests for quotations are solicited, and a purchase initiated with the vendor who provided the most competitive pricing, favorable delivery schedule and terms, and best product or service guarantees.

 The City does not have a vendor application at this time.
-If you are a new vendor interested in doing business with the City, please send a letter of introduction on Company stationary, along with several business cards and a "product line" sheet, if available, to the attention of the Purchasing Agent.
+If you are a new vendor interested in doing business with the City, please send a letter of introduction on Company stationery, along with several business cards and a "product line" sheet, if available, to the attention of the Purchasing Agent.
 It is the vendor's responsibility to check with the Purchasing Division for current solicitations.
 Women and "minority-owned" businesses are encouraged to bid with the City.

 Non-resident vendors are advised that they must comply with the provisions of Rhode Island General Law (RIGL) 44-1-6, Non-Resident Contractors.
 Briefly stated, this law mandates that a municipality doing business with a non-resident contractor shall withhold payment in the amount of three (3) percent of the contract price until thirty (30) days after the contractor has completed the contract, and has requested the RI State Tax Administrator, in writing, to audit his/her records for the project.
 A receipted copy of the request is to be furnished to the municipality.